2025 Annunciation Catholic Church shooting: Victims

 Harper Moyski, 10 years old, and Fletcher Merkel, 8 years old, died in the shooting.
 Moyski's parents shared a message demanding action to address gun violence.
 Officials did not immediately release the names of the deceased children; instead, the Merkel and Moyski families identified their children to the public after the attack.
+Parts of Moyski's remains were discovered inside the church weeks after the shooting took place.

-Thirty other people were injured: twenty-six children, three adults (parishioners in their 80s) and a person who sustained a non-gunshot wound.
+Twenty-eight other people were injured: twenty-four children, three adults (parishioners in their 80s) and a person who sustained a non-gunshot wound.
 Authorities said the wounded children included elementary- and middle-school students, ages 6 to 15.

 Officials said that all of the injured were expected to survive.
 Several victims were released from hospitals later on the same day, while others sustained more serious injuries.

 Critical cases were routed to HCMC while noncritical pediatric patients went to Children's Minnesota Hospital, and noncritical adults to North Memorial Hospital.
 HCMC's emergency department reported that they treated ten patients overall from the scene.
 Later that day, the hospital said one adult and five children were in critical condition, and one adult and three children were being treated for non–life-threatening injuries.
 Four patients required surgery, according to HCMC and city officials.
 Two children were hospitalized for weeks with severe injuries.
 One was released from the hospital on September 8 after undergoing two brain surgeries.